skylarrwang/agentmemory/README.md

 - check `sessions/{username}.{session_num}/topics.json` - should have closed neural networks topic
 - check `sessions/{username}.{session_num}/topics.json` - should have waffle house topic (or current open topic)
 - context retrieval finds neural networks topic when querying about previous questions (the answer should relate to what the summary of the neural networks topic contains!)
+- session should finish with `closed topics in session: 1`

 end session: type `quit`